Mold on Concrete

 To properly remove mold, you need to have a full containment created so that the spores do not travel to other home areas.
 Furthermore, it would be best if you had complete personal protective equipment (PPE) as well.
 Failure to do either of these will compromise the health of your home, as well as yourself.

 Leave it to the professionals at Mold Busters, and feel safe that your home is in the right hands to diagnose and remediate the mold growing in your home.
+If you’re unable to have an in-person inspection, we also offer a free virtual mold inspection service to help identify potential mold issues.

 Frequently asked questions